bparanj/crystal/programming/iac/docs/experiments/secure-redis.md

 }
 ```

 This configuration assumes you're using the `ansible-local` provisioner, which runs Ansible playbooks locally on the provisioned machine.
-Adjust the path to point to your actual playbook file.
+Adjust the path to point to your  playbook file.

 ### 3. Build Your Image

 Run your Packer build command to create the image.
-Packer will provision a base image, run the Ansible playbook to configure Redis (including disabling specified commands), and then create a machine image with these configurations baked in.
+Packer will provision a base image, run the Ansible playbook to configure Redis ( disabling specified commands), and then create a machine image with these configurations baked in.

 ### Final Note

-By following this approach, you integrate Redis configuration, including security enhancements, directly into your image build process with Packer and Ansible.
+By following this approach, you integrate Redis configuration,  security enhancements, directly into your image build process with Packer and Ansible.
 This ensures that every instance launched from the resulting image will have Redis configured according to your specifications, right from the start.

 The structure you've described indicates you're using an Ansible role for Redis configuration.
 Ansible roles are a way to group related tasks, variables, files, and handlers into a defined directory structure for easy reuse and organization.
 Given your structure with `defaults/main.yml`, `handlers/main.yml`, and `tasks/main.yml`, here's how to organize the given playbook content within an Ansible role: